 Frequently Asked Questions

 Pizza is not a wise choice of food to share with your dog.
 Most pizzas contain multiple ingredients that are bad for dogs.
-Almost all pizzas, from the base to the toppings, typically contain ingredients that are unsuitable for canine consumption.
+Almost all pizzas, from the crust to the toppings, typically contain ingredients that are unsuitable for canine consumption.
 So as a rule, it’s best to stick to healthier options when it comes to feeding your pup a snack.